sharib-vision/annotationTools/README.md

 # annotationTools

-[AIDA](https://github.com/alanaberdeen/AIDA) is annotation tool which we have used to achieve ground truth for semantic segmentation.
+[AIDA](https://github.com/alanaberdeen/AIDA) is an annotation tool which we have used to achieve ground truth for semantic segmentation.
 This repo is made to help us convert the acquired json files to their corresponding mask images.

 [1] Convertion of ``bounding boxes for detection`` of AIDA (Json) to txt file (yolo format but unnormalized)